San Diego State University Fowler College of Business: History

 The Fowler College of Business was established as the College of Business Administration at what was then San Diego State College in 1955.
 The college was accredited by the Association to Advance Collegiate Schools of Business (AACSB) in 1959 and was one of the first in the California State University system to earn this distinction.

 Charles W. Lamden served as the college’s first dean and, in 2008, the Charles W. Lamden School of Accountancy was named to honor his legacy.
 Over the years, the college grew to include majors in accounting, general business, finance, financial services, management, management information systems, marketing, and real estate.

 The college also offers the MBA and five specialized master’s degree programs (Accountancy, Information Systems, Financial & Tax Planning, Global Business Development, and Cybersecurity Management).

-The college is also home to the Lavin Entrepreneurship Center, which supports undergraduate and graduate entrepreneurship through academic courses, collaboration with the Zahn Innovation Platform Launchpad, internships, and community engagement initiatives.

 On October 26, 2016 the university announced that the college would be named the Fowler College of Business in honor of Ron Fowler, co-owner and executive chairman of the San Diego Padres, and his wife Alexis, who is a graduate of the university's Charles W. Lamden School of Accountancy.
 The couple had pledged a $25 million endowment to the college - the largest gift in the university's 119-year history.